 This is part of a draft scorecard, the final sdbip.
-After the approval of the budget the final scorecard will be developed which will be aligned directly with the IDP and budget - will be included in the final IDP
+After the approval of the budget the final scorecard will be developed which will be aligned directly with the IDP and budget

-KPA Strategic Objective Performance Indicator Performance Measure Target Target Target Target 2018/19 2019/20 2020/21 2021/22 KPA1: Reliable To provide access to Capital budget spent in 1A.
-85% 86% 87% 92% Infrastructure reliable infrastructure terms of the % of capital budget that will contribute to a infrastructure projects spent higher quality of life for listed in the IDP Kannaland citizens KPA 2: Service To provide basic Households with access Number of residential TBC TBC TBC TBC Delivery: services and improve to basic level of water properties which are our public relations) billed for water Households with access Number of residential TBC TBC TBC TBC to basic level of properties which are electricity billed for electricity or have pre-paid meters
+KPA Strategic Objective Performance Indicator Performance Measure Target Target Target Target 2018/19 2019/20 2020/21 2021/22 KPA1: Reliable To provide access to Reliable To provide access to Capital budget spent in 1A.
+1A.
+85% %98 %28 92% Infrastructure reliable infrastructure terms of the % of capital budget that will contribute to a that will contribute to a infrastructure projects spent higher quality of life for listed in the IDP listed in the IDP Kannaland citizens KPA 2: Service To provide basic Households with access Number of residential TBC TBC TBC TBC Delivery: services and improve services and improve to basic level of water properties which are our public relations) billed for water Households with access Number of residential TBC TBC TBC TBC to basic level of of properties which are electricity billed for electricity or have pre-paid meters